Center for Employment and Disability Research

 Closing the Employment Gap

 Although the majority of people with disabilities are striving to work, many lack the opportunity to contribute their talents in the workforce.
-The Center seeks new ways to expand employment for individuals with disabilities, including veterans, through collaborative research with medical rehabilitation centers and vocational services.
+The Center seeks new ways to expand employment for individuals with disabilities, including veterans, through collaborative research with national surveys, medical rehabilitation centers, universities, and vocational services.

 Maintaining Employment after Spinal Cord Injury

 The 2017 Kessler Foundation National Employment and Disability Survey: Supervisor Perspectives was the first survey of workplace practices from the perspective of supervisors of employees with and without disabilities.
 Researchers learned about the effectiveness of approaches used by employers to recruit, hire, train, and retain people with disabilities.
-The findings offer insight into how effective these processes and practices are for all employees, and point to new directions for increasing the inclusion of people with disabilities in the workplace.
+The findings offer insight into how effective these processes and practices are for all employees.

 Continuing to develop effective employment strategies means understanding the realities of the workplace.
-The 2015 Kessler Foundation National Employment and Disability Survey, the first nationally validated survey of its kind, continues to yield important information from data submitted by more than 3,000 people with disabilities.
-According to this survey, 69% of people with disabilities are striving to work and overcoming barriers to the workplace, findings that have reframed the traditional dialog about disability and employment.
+The 2015 Kessler Foundation National Employment and Disability Survey identifies strategies that Americans with disabilities use to search for work and navigate barriers, accommodations that are helpful to obtain and maintain employment, and factors that contribute to unemployment.
+These findings have helped reframe the traditional dialog about disability and employment.